shashwatkanungo/chatbot-for-excel-based-insights/README.md

 - 📁 Upload any `.xlsx` Excel file.
 - 💬 Ask natural language questions like:
-  - "What is the average salary?"
+  - "What is the average income?"
-  - "Plot the monthly revenue trend."
+  - "Show a bar chart of income by gender."
 - 🧠 Uses OpenAI's GPT-4o to dynamically generate clean, executable `pandas` + `matplotlib` code.
 - 🧼 Handles missing values gracefully.
 - 📊 Returns charts, metrics, and data tables as appropriate.